-- difficulties in hiring and retaining employees generally, as well as difficulties in hiring and retaining employees with the necessary skills to perform the more technical aspects of our operations; - difficulties in managing international operations; - fluctuations in currency exchange rates; - increased income taxes, and other restrictions and limitations, if we were to decide to repatriate any of our foreign cash balances back to the U.S.: - import and export license requirements and restrictions; - controlling production volume and quality of the manufacturing process; - political, social and economic instability, including as a result of increased levels of violence in Juarez, Mexico or the Middle East; - acts of terrorism and acts of war; - interruptions and limitations in telecommunication services; - product or material transportation delays or disruption, including as a result of health epidemics restricting travel to and from our international locations or as a result of natural disasters, such as earthquakes or volcanic eruptions; - burdens of complying with a wide variety of local country and regional laws; - trade restrictions and changes in tariffs; and - potential adverse tax consequences.
+- difficulties in hiring and retaining employees generally, as well as difficulties in hiring and retaining employees with the necessary skills to perform the more technical aspects of our operations; - difficulties in managing international operations, including any travel restrictions to or from our facilities located in Moscow, Russia and Israel; - fluctuations in currency exchange rates; - increased income taxes, and other restrictions and limitations, if we were to decide to repatriate any of our foreign cash balances back to the U.S.; - import and export license requirements and restrictions; - controlling production volume and quality of the manufacturing process; - political, social and economic instability, including as a result of increased levels of violence in Juarez, Mexico or the Middle East.
+We cannot predict the effect on us of any future armed conflict, political instability or violence in these regions.
+In addition, some of our employees in Israel are obligated to perform annual reserve duty in the Israeli military and are subject to being called for additional active duty under emergency circumstances.
+We cannot predict the full impact of these conditions on us in the future, particularly if emergency circumstances or an escalation in the political situation occurs.
+If many of our employees are called for active duty, our operations in Israel and our business may not be able to function at full capacity; - acts of terrorism and acts of war; - geopolitical risks around the Ukraine and the possibility of additional sanctions against Russia which continue to bring uncertainty to this region; - interruptions and limitations in telecommunication services; - product or material transportation delays or disruption, including as a result of increased levels of violence, acts of terrorism, acts of war or health epidemics restricting travel to and from our international locations or as a result of natural disasters, such as earthquakes or volcanic eruptions; - burdens of complying with a wide variety of local country and regional laws; - · trade restrictions and changes in tariffs; and - potential adverse tax consequences.